jnsougata/filebox/Discovery.md

 ---
 title: "Filebox"
-tagline: "Personal space drive for your files"
+tagline: "your personal cloud storage"
 theme_color: "#1c42684f"
 ---

-Upload and store large files in your personal space drive.
+upload and store any file in your personal space drive

 Filebox comes with: